Raguggg/contact-app/README.md

-### Note: For windows use git bash or any linux based terminal or pycharm code editor because in this program ascii color code  is use it not work in windows terminal else try in google  Colaboratory
+### Note: Because ascii color code is used in this program, it will not work in the Windows terminal.
+Instead, use git bash or any linux-based terminal or PyCharm code editor for Windows; otherwise, try Google Colaboratory.

 ## Features